You are here:

 ODE Director Colt Gill in partnership with OHA Director Pat Allen has a message for students, families, educators and the community about the 2020-21 school year.
 Please read below and feel free to share with family and friends.
 The message is also available in these other languages:

-For the 2020-21 school year, each public school will work under the direction of the school district to develop an Operational Blueprint for Reentry that is tailored to the local context and informed by local needs.
+For the 2020-21 school year, each public school will work under the direction of the school district to develop an Operational Blueprint for Reentry that is tailored to this local context and informed by local needs.
 Each public charter school will work under the direction of its sponsor to develop its own Operational Blueprint for Reentry that is tailored to the community it serves.
 And, each private school will develop its own Operational Blueprint for Reentry that is tailored to the community it serves.

-Each Operational Blueprint for Reentry must address eight essential elements including Public Health Protocols; Equity; Instruction; and Family and Community Engagement.
-By August 15 or prior to the beginning of the 2020-21 school year, the local school board (or private school operator) must review the Operational Blueprint for Reentry and make it available to the community online.
+Each Operational Blueprint for Reentry must address essential elements including Public Health Protocols; Equity; Instruction; and Family and Community Engagement.
+By August 17 or prior to the beginning of the 2020-21 school year, the Operational Blueprint for Reentry must be submitted to the local school board (or private school operator), the local public health authority, and ODE; the blueprint must also be made available to the community online.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how